intel/libvpl/examples/interop/vpl-infer/README.md

-This sample is a command line application that takes a file containing an H.265 video elementary stream and network model as an argument, decodes and resize it with oneVPL and perform object detection on each frame using OpenVINO.
+This sample is a command line application that takes a file containing an H.265 video elementary stream and network model as an argument, decodes and resize it with oneVPL and perform object detection on each frame using the OpenVINO™ toolkit.

 ## Key Implementation Details